PrabhjotKaurGosal/CV/PrabhjotKaur_CV.md

     * [A survey on simulators for testing self driving cars](https://ieeexplore.ieee.org/abstract/document/9499331).
 In 2021 Fourth International Conference on Connected and Autonomous Driving (MetroCAD) (pp.
 62-70).
 IEEE.

 * **Natural Language Processing**: Being a tri-lingual myself, I see the value and knowledge embedded in every language of the world.
 I am passionate about enabling knowledge-sharing across different cultures and bringing communities together by overcoming language barriers.
 While my PhD reserach is currently focused in speech translation, I am well versed in dealing with both texual and speech data.
+My current ongoing projects are below.
-  * Speech Processing:
+  * Direct Speech to Speech Translation
-  * Audio Machine Learning and Speech Processing Lectures
+  * Automatic Speech Recognition (ASR) for low resource languages by leveraging cross lingual pre-training
-  * List all major NLP models used
+  * I also provide free lectures/tutorials in NLP/Speech processing/Language Translation [here](https://www.youtube.com/@prabhjotgosal2489)

 * **Audio Machine Learning/ Deep Learning**:
   * [Fall Detection from Audios with Audio Transformers](https://www.sciencedirect.com/science/article/abs/pii/S2352648322000745).
 In